 Standardized Exam Waiver Eligibility: The standardized exam (GRE or MAT) requirement may be waived for applicants who hold an undergraduate GPA of 3.5 or higher.

-Standardized exam (GRE, GMAT, MAT) waiver eligibility for graduate degree programs at Appalachian State varies by program, but requires that applicants hold a minimum cumulative undergraduate GPA of 3.0 or higher in their last earned bachelor’s degree or 3.3 or higher in an earned graduate degree.
-No exam waiver is automatic but will require review and approval by the program and by the Graduate School upon submission of a complete application.
+Any standardized exam waiver for a graduate degree program at Appalachian State requires that applicants hold a minimum cumulative undergraduate GPA of 3.0 or higher in their last earned degree (undergraduate or graduate; some programs have established higher GPA requirements).
+No exam waiver is automatic but will require review and approval by the Graduate School upon submission of a complete application.
 An approved waiver request does not guarantee acceptance into the program.
 A denied waiver request does not mean that a candidate is denied admission to the program, only that a standardized exam score is needed to more fully evaluate the application.
-More complete information about standardized exam waivers can be found in the Admissions Requirements section of this Bulletin.
+Standardized test scores may be required for scholarship consideration.

 Course Requirements for the Master of Science in Nursing